1945 Katsuyama killing incident

-The 1945 Katsuyama killing incident was the murder of three African-American United States Marines in Katsuyama near Nago, Okinawa after the Battle of Okinawa on July 10, 1945 to August 13, 1946.
-Residents of Katsuyama had reportedly killed the three Marines for their repeated rape of village women during occupation of Okinawa and hid their bodies in a nearby cave out of fear for retaliation.
-The Katsuyama incident was kept secret until August 16, 1997 when the bodies and identities of the Marines were discovered.
+The 1945 Katsuyama killing incident was the killing of three African-American United States Marines in Katsuyama near Nago, Okinawa after the Battle of Okinawa, on July 10, 1945.
+Residents of Katsuyama reportedly killed the three Marines for their repeated rape of village women during the occupation of Okinawa and hid their bodies in a nearby cave out of fear for retaliation.
+The Katsuyama incident was kept secret until August 16, 1997, when the bodies and identities of the Marines were discovered.

 Incident

 In June 1945, Allied victory at the major Battle of Okinawa led to the occupation of the highly-strategic Okinawa Prefecture of Japan shortly before the end of the Pacific War.
-Reportedly, three African-American soldiers of the United States Marines Corps began to repeatedly visit the village of Katsuyama, northwest of the city of Nago, and every time they violently took the village women into the nearby hills and raped them.
+Reportedly, three African-American Marines of the United States Marines Corps began to repeatedly visit the village of Katsuyama, northwest of the city of Nago, and every time they violently took the village women into the nearby hills and raped them.
 The Marines became so confident that the villagers of Katsuyama were powerless to stop them, they came to the village without their weapons.

 The villagers took advantage of this and ambushed them with the help of two armed Imperial Japanese Army soldiers who were hiding in the nearby jungle.
 Shinsei Higa, who was sixteen at the time, remembers that "I didn't see the actual killing because I was hiding in the mountains above, but I heard five or six gunshots and then a lot of footsteps and commotion.
 By late afternoon, we came down from the mountains and then everyone knew what had happened."